 Park Eana in Normandy was difficult as a venue because it was almost impossible to access without a car.
 I was lucky to get a drive in Nan’s car.
 What do you think about her Mika shuttle?
 Cool?!
 Loved it!

 The venue area was very different than any other venue I’ve seen lately.
-Mika tweeted pictures of a beautiful old building, but all we could see (the audience waiting outside the area) was a country view with fields, cows, horses and other farm animals.
+Mika tweeted pictures of a beautiful old building but all we (the audience waiting outside the area) could see was a country view with fields, cows, horses and other farm animals.
 There was a goat waiting for an autograph from Mika after the show.
 I’m not joking, there was a goat!
 Everything was really pretty and green.
-It can look weird that someone travels to see the same show in many places, but believe me, it’s different every time.
+It can look weird that someone travels to see the same show in many places but believe me, it’s different every time.

-Every show during this festival tour has been very special in their own way and I feel really lucky I have been able to see shows with so many special features/from so many different perspectives.
+Every show during this festival tour has been very special in their own way and I feel really lucky I have been able to see shows with so many special features and from so many different perspectives.
 The Tallinn show was probably my favorite, because Mika was happy like a child with the audience and also because it was the first time I heard the new songs (and some of them several times because of the soundcheck).
 However, the new songs sounded even better in Argeles and I loved the beautiful area.
 In Nice I had a rare opportunity to watch the backstage life and I really appreciated it.
 In Vienne the venue was brilliant (one of my favorite venues) and the audience very energetic and I had a fantastic view to see the whole stage, the light show etc.